 A little while ago Michelle wrote on this blog how bad usability nearly turned her to crime and I am sure she is not alone.
 However, good insight-driven UX can also prevent crime.
 Take music streaming.
 I don’t know whether you have noticed but the music industry has become quiet lately.
 What a change fromRead more

 Last Fall, I happened to be in San Francisco the same time as my (design) friends.
 They took us to an exhibition in Menlo Park.
 The exhibit was designed by teamLab, a collaborative group of artists specializing in digital experimentation.
 We unanimously agreed that the kids’ section of the exhibit was by far the mostRead more

-Akendi is a usability research, user experience design and strategy firm.
+Akendi is a product strategy, user experience design and usability research firm.
 We are passionate about the creation of intentional experiences – whether those involve digital products, physical products, mobile, service or bricks-and-mortar interactions.
 We work shoulder-to-shoulder to optimize the experiences you deliver.
 Akendi Corporate Overview (PDF).

 Experience Thinking innovation firm in Product UX Strategy, User Experience Design & Usability Testing for Companies: Toronto, Ottawa, Montreal, Vancouver, Canada.